 As shown in the photos and the way the recipe is written, I made mini peanut butter cups using a mini muffin pan and mini liners.
 A small bite-sized peanut butter cup that is easy to eat — one after the other if I’m telling the truth!

-However, you can make bigger peanut butter cups, similar in size to a classic Reese’s Peanut Butter Cup.
+However, you can make bigger peanut butter cups, similar in size to classic Reese’s peanut butter cups from the Hershey company.

-If you like salty-sweet treats and desserts, before the chocolate sets up, sprinkle some Maldon Sea Salt Flakes over the top or another type of coarse salt or sea salt.
+If you like salty-sweet treats and desserts, before the chocolate sets up, sprinkle some chopped peanuts, Maldon Sea Salt Flakes, or another type of course salt over the top.

 Pin This Recipe